joshuamckenty/pinet/README.md

     [ ] NAT to public internet works from instances
-    [ ] access to other users instances only works on "default" protocols [ ] BUG: running -n N+1 instances when you have N results in only N instances launched [ ] BUG: launching multiple instances show the incorrect IP in describe-instance during while pending
+    [ ] access to other users instances only works on "default" protocols [ ] BUG: running -n N+1 instances when you have N results in only N instances launched
+        - seems to be an issue with multiprocess.Process the _launch call doesn't occur when two Processes are running at the same time INFO:root:Done create image for: i-286573 DEBUG:root:Arrived in _launch, thanks to callback on deferred. <- only happens first time [ ] BUG: launching multiple instances show the incorrect IP in describe-instance during while pending

 S3 / Images